tinytronix/homeautomation/README.md

 alive and prevent damages to house installation.

 Analog Module:
+- 16 AD channels
-- 16 AD channels (1 can be configured to read back sensor supply voltage for safety reasons)
+- channel 16 can be configured to read back sensor supply voltage
 - signal conditioning for each channel with 16 Rail-2-Rail OP Amps
 - maximum of 2 analog modules per controller (I2C adressing constraint)